 The Ph.D.
-Specialization in Pastoral Care and Counseling (24 hours, including nine hours of clinical instruction) is distinctive in its integration of the Christian worldview with the science and practice of contemporary behavioral sciences.
+Concentration in Pastoral Care and Counseling (24 hours, including nine hours of clinical instruction) is distinctive in its integration of the Christian worldview with the science and practice of contemporary behavioral sciences.
 The program functions in cooperation with Liberty Baptist Theological Seminary.

-The specialization aims to achieve a threefold integration of:
+Both concentrations aim to achieve a threefold integration of:

-- (a) spiritual and theological understandings;
+- a) Spiritual and theological understandings

-- (b) clinical theory and practice; and
+- b) Clinical theory and practice

-- (c) empirical research methodology.
+- e) Empirical research methodology.